-The binding and loosing principle is very effective at eliminating the blocks that keep us from being completely transformed and healed.
-Liberty Savard taught in her book, Shattering Your Strongholds, about our authority to not only verbally loose, pull down, and destroy strongholds through the power of the Holy Spirit in us but also the wrong beliefs, thinking, and vows they protect.
-2 Corinthians 10:3-5 says, “For though we walk in the flesh, we do not war according to the flesh, for the weapons of our warfare are not of the flesh but divinely powerful for the destruction of fortresses (strongholds; NIV).
+The binding and losing principle is very effective at eliminating the blocks that keep us from being completely transformed and healed.
+Liberty Savard taught in her book, Shattering Your Strongholds, about our authority to verbally loose, pull down, and destroy strongholds through the power of the Holy Spirit.
+We can also use this principle for unhealthy beliefs, wrong thinking, and vows the strongholds protect.
+In 2 Corinthians 10:3-5 it says, “For though we walk in the flesh, we do not war according to the flesh, for the weapons of our warfare are not of the flesh but divinely powerful for the destruction of fortresses (strongholds; NIV).
 We are destroying speculations (arguments; ESV, imaginations; KJV) and every lofty thing [judgments] raised up against the knowledge [truth] of God, and we are taking every thought captive to the obedience of Christ.”
 (NAS) We take thoughts captive using Matthew 16:19b and 18:18 principles of “…whatever you bind (Greek meaning: knit, tie) on earth will be bound in heaven; and whatever you loose (Greek meaning: destroy, put off) on earth will be loosed in heaven.”
 (NAS) Also, all prayers are to include “In Jesus’ name” because John 14:14 says, “If you ask anything in my name, I will do it.”
 Also, see John 15:7.

 Liberty explained that unhealthy thinking, beliefs, vows, etc. (speculations and arguments) need to be verbally loosed and put off, and then verbally bind/put on the truth; otherwise, these wrong thoughts and beliefs will rebuild the strongholds that protected them.
 I discovered that the negative stress energy of negative, painful memories needed to be loosed as well, and replaced with a positive image, or see Jesus comforting you in the memory; otherwise, these painful memories will reestablish the unhealthy belief(s) and stronghold(s), which will be further discussed in the “Breaking Free from Strongholds” section.
 Below is a biblical example of loosing and binding that you can turn into a personal prayer by making the pronouns personal.